 For men considering a long hairstyle, a few things should be considered first.
 While long hair is more acceptable these days, there are still those who do not like them.
 These people may be in positions of hiring or promoting for jobs, for example, so it is worth investigating whether a company of interest has any hiring policies regarding hair length.
 Another issue to consider is fullness.
 We’ve all seen the balding man who is having a hard time letting go of his ponytail.
 If you’re thinning on top, long hairstyle is not the solution (nor is the dreaded comb over!).
 Finally, consider the color of your hair.
 There’s nothing wrong with a lengthy gray mane, but some grays do better than others in longer locks.
 Duller grays simply do not look as healthy (and coloring is always an option).

 To maintain a healthy and attractive long hairstyle, use proper care products.
 There is a difference among products, so it’s worth experimenting to find the best ones for you or to consult a stylist who can provide recommendations for your hair type.
-A quality shampoo and conditioner is essential.
+A quality shampoo and conditioner (List of natural conditioners) is essential.
 Split ends or damaged hair make long hairstyles look unkempt.
 Damaged hair is also harder to comb through and keep under control.

 Some people will tell you to avoid regular trims, although having a routine trim can keep your locks looking their best.
 Yes, it will slow growing-out time a bit, if you’re in the middle of that process, but it will also keep your hair healthier.
 Thin, frayed ends are not attractive, and the little bit of length they add is not worth the low quality.